Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The idea of using sentry nodes against DOS attacks is not new for proof-of-stake networks, whose validators are considered as precious resources that must be protected.
 It is used, for instance, in Cosmos networks [[Sentry]](#references).
-However, note how it is easy, with @Type, to build such a network architecture by using network services and remote nodes.
+However, note how it is easy, with Hotmoka, to build such a network architecture by using network services and remote nodes.

 ## Signatures and Quantum-Resistance

-@Type is agnostic wrt. the algorithm used for signing requests.
-This means that it is possible to deploy @Type nodes that sign requests with distinct signature algorithms.
+Hotmoka is agnostic wrt. the algorithm used for signing requests.
+This means that it is possible to deploy Hotmoka nodes that sign requests with distinct signature algorithms.
 Of course, if nodes must re-execute the same transactions, such as in the case of a blockchain, then all nodes of the blockchain must use the same algorithm for the transactions signed by each given account, or otherwise